ALiOSDev/ALTableView/README.md

 - Provide your customs header and footer views
 - Do your section COLLAPSABLE with just a boolean value

-**RowElement** (Contains a UITableView cell and the data for that cell)
+**RowElement** (Contains a UITableViewCell and the data for it)
 - We create your cells and bind the data that you provide us
 - Each cell could have a different layout and do diferrent actions

 Create your cells and we manage them
 --------

-Inherit from UITableViewCell
+Easy to use, just inherit from UITableViewCell, and implement those 3 methods.
+- **executeAction** receive the current viewController and represents the actions when cell is pressed
+- **configureCell** receive like parameter the data that you want to show in the cell and its your work bind the data with de ui
+- **cellDeselected** it is call when your cell is deselected

 ```objective-c